SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 ban.
 For the sake of completeness, I will list some problems and responses that should have been
 given:

-- Mixing HTML and backend code in PHP: strictly banned by Hack’s type checker;
+- Mixing HTML and backend code in PHP: strictly banned by Hack's type checker;
-- Zero type declarations in top-level and class functions: strictly banned by Hack’s type checker;
+- Zero type declarations in top-level and class functions: strictly banned by Hack's type checker;
 - Using poorly designed PHP5 features: should be spotted by good linter and make it impossible to pass code review;
 - Poor efficiency with database access: should be spotted early in code review, if it exists;